MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 ### Introduction to the Universal Windows Platform (UWP)

 Windows 10 introduces the Universal Windows Platform (UWP), which provides a common API platform across Windows 10 devices.
 UWP evolves and expands the Windows Runtime model and hones it into a cohesive, unified core.
 Games that target the UWP can call WinRT APIs that are common to all devices.
-Because the UWP provides a guaranteed core API layer, you can choose to create a single app package that will install across Windows 10 devices.
+Because the UWP provides guaranteed API layers, you can choose to create a single app package that will install across Windows 10 devices.
 And if you want to, your game can still call APIs (including some classic Windows APIs from Win32 and .NET) that are specific to the devices your game runs on.

-The goal of the UWP is to have:

--   One core operating system
--   One application platform
--   One gaming social network
--   One store
--   One ingestion path

 The following are excellent guides that discuss the Universal Windows Platform apps in detail, and are recommended reading to help you understand the platform.